 - 17.12.8 Online DDL Limitations

-The online DDL feature provides support for in-place table alterations and concurrent DML.
+The online DDL feature provides support for instant and in-place table alterations and concurrent DML.
 Benefits of this feature include:

 Improved responsiveness and availability in busy production environments, where making a table unavailable for minutes or hours is not practical.